 Key Features of Beekeeper Studio:

-- Enhanced SQL Editor: Experience enriched SQL editing with features like syntax highlighting and autocomplete
+- Enhanced SQL Editor: Experience enriched SQL editing with features like syntax highlighting and autocomplete.

-- Advanced SQL operations, such as explaining plans and query history
+- Advanced SQL Operations: Delve deeper into SQL by explaining plans and maintaining a query history.

-- Collaboration features such as query sharing and version control integration foster a collaborative environment.
+- Collaboration Tools: Query sharing and version control integration foster a collaborative environment.

-- Versatile Compatibility: Supports multiple database types and platforms
+- Versatile Compatibility: Supports multiple database types and platforms.

 Table of Contents